1Password Review 2025: Is It Safe + Worth the Price?

 • Customized pricing.
 Receive a pricing plan that fits the unique requirements of your enterprise.

 The Enterprise plan is ideal for large organizations that need a customized approach to password management and security.
-Contact 1Password for a quote and further details on how they can tailor the service to your business needs.
+This plan also gives you priority access to beta versions and the latest features, which is a nice bonus.

 1Password Security Features — Flawless Password Protection With Many Extras

-1Password Security Features — Flawless Password Protection With Many Extras1Password protects your data with 256-bit AES encryption — which is the same encryption that banks and governments around the world use to secure their data.
-For extra security, 1Password provides a 34-character Secret Key that you’re required to enter the first time you log into your 1Password vault.
-After the first login, the Secret Key is stored in the 1Password apps and browsers on your devices.
+1Password Security Features — Flawless Password Protection With Many Extras1Password protects your data with 256-bit AES encryption — the same encryption that banks and governments around the world use to secure their data.
+For extra security, 1Password provides a 34-character Secret Key that’s automatically generated the first time you log into your 1Password vault.
+After the first login, the Secret Key is stored in the 1Password app on your device.
+The Secret Key solves two issues: weak master passwords (which you create when making your account) and the risks associated with a potential breach of 1Password’s servers (though there has never been a breach of their servers before).

 1Password also has a zero-knowledge policy, meaning it doesn’t store, track, or sell your data.
-And to prevent hackers from intercepting data sent to 1Password’s server, 1Password uses an SRP (Secure Remote Password) protocol, which keeps master passwords, Secret Keys, and all other data safe.
 Another security measure is the way 1Password handles clipboard data.
 For those who copy passwords, 1Password ensures they’re not exposed for long by automatically clearing them from the clipboard after 90 seconds.
 This feature can be adjusted in the settings.

 1Password doesn’t store or know your master password — this is good for security purposes but means it has no way of helping to retrieve the password for you if you forget it.
-However, 1Password does offer ways to unlock your account using biometric login options on your device.
-While I like that 1Password has a strict zero-knowledge policy, I wish it provided more account recovery options, like LastPass does.
+However, 1Password does offer ways to unlock your account using biometric login on your device.
+While I like that 1Password has a strict zero-knowledge policy, I wish it provided more account recovery options.

 That said, 1Password does provide a recovery code, but I wasn’t thrilled that it forced me to save the code as a plain text file on my computer before I could enable it.
 I would much rather just write it down and keep it in a secure place.
-Nevertheless, I’m still happy to have the option, and you can always delete the plain text file once you’ve stored it safely — which is exactly what I did.
+Nevertheless, I’m still happy to have the option, and you can always delete the plain text file once you’ve stored it safely.

 1Password includes a number of other security features, such as: